Affordable, competent assistance for your hospital waste and hazardous material management issues….

 Is your facility managing these waste streams properly?
-Do you have a Hazardous Material & Waste Management Plan in effect that guides your staff in properly managing these waste streams?
+Do you have a written Hazardous Material & Waste Management Plan that guides your staff in properly managing these waste streams?

-We at Hospital Waste Management can assess your waste stream management, develop a hazmat inventory for your facility (required by Joint Commission), train in-house staff to respond safely and competently to hazmat spills (and know when to call in better-trained or equipped responders), and give you the confidence that you’re facility complies with local, state and federal hazmat and waste management regulations.
+We at Hospital Waste Management can assess your waste stream management, develop a hazmat inventory for your facility (required by The Joint Commission and Labor & Industries), train in-house staff to respond safely and competently to hazmat spills (and know when to call in better-trained and equipped responders), and give you the confidence that your facility complies with local, state and federal hazmat and waste management regulations.
 All at an affordable cost.

-If you need to train your hospital employees in hazmat response awareness, I have developed a self-learning module that takes an employee just 15 to 20 minutes to complete and fulfills L & I’s FR/AL requirements in WAC 296-824, the Emergency Response Standard.
+If you need to train your hospital employees in hazmat response awareness, we have developed a self-learning module that takes an employee just 15 to 20 minutes to complete and fulfills L & I’s First Responder /Awareness Level requirements in the Emergency Response Standard.
 This course is based upon Microsoft’s popular PowerPoint™ software and can be loaded onto a stand-alone computer or your facility’s intranet.
-If you want to train an in-house hazmat response team, we teach a First Responder / Operations Level course for your staff to safely and completely clean up hospital hazmat spills.
+If you want to train an in-house hazmat response team, we teach a First Responder / Operations Level course for your staff to safely and competently clean up hospital hazmat spills.

 Want to subscribe to the free quarterly newsletter Hospital Waste?
 Send me your name, title, facility, and e-mail address.
-You can download the latest issue of Hospital Waste here: Winter 2013 or go to the Index of Newsletter Articles & Issues page to download past issues.
+You can also download the latest issue of Hospital Waste here: Winter 2015 or go to our searchable Index of Newsletter Articles & Issues to download past issues.